 Not understanding the purpose of prayer has caused many Christians to just pray and many have gone without seeing results.
 This kind of approach is not sustainable, it has left many drifting away and getting tired of prayer.

-Just look at church congregation on Sunday, visit the same church on a prayer Friday and you will be shocked by the few numbers of people that show up.
+Just look at the church congregation on Sunday, visit the same church on a prayer Friday and you will be shocked by the few numbers of people that show up.

 Are people afraid of prayer or is it that we don’t believe in it anymore?
 This question is very good for us to ask ourselves and it brings me to my second point.
 Unanswered prayer.